beemojs/beemo/website/docs/advanced.md

-# Tips
+---
+title: Advanced
+---

-Some useful tips on utilizing Beemo like a pro!
+Some useful tips and advanced features on utilizing Beemo like a pro!

 ## Local Beemo setup